Open up a world of Turkish inspiration with a Cornucopia digital subscription

 The opera house is easily reached by boat and tram (or boat and foot) from Kabataş or Eminönü, on the European side of Istanbul.
 Dine afterwards at the grand old meyhane Koço, overlooking the bay of Moda.

-The Süreyya Opera House in Bahariye Caddesi (now renamed ‘General Asım Gündüz Caddesi’), Kadıköy, was built in 1927.
+The Süreyya Opera House in Bahariye Caddesi (now renamed ‘General Asım Gündüz Caddesi’), Kadıköy, was opened in 1927.
 It has some pleasing retro features such as painted murals showing ladies in flouncy dresses blowing hunting horns.

-Established by Süreyya İlmen Pasha in 1927, the Süreyya Opera House was the first musical theatre on the Asian side of Istanbul.
-It was known then as the Süreyya Operetta.
-During the ten-year closure of the Atatürk Cultural Centre in Taksim, Kadıköy assumed the mantle of home of the Istanbul Opera and Ballet, and what had become the Süreyya Cinema was given a thorough makeover, reopening in 2007.
+Established by Süreyya İlmen Pasha in 1927, the Süreyya Opera House was the first musical theatre to be opened on the Asian side of Istanbul.
+It was then known as the ‘Süreyya Operetta’.
+During the ten-year closure of the Atatürk Cultural Centre in Taksim, this stylish venue in Kadıköy temporarily became the home of the Istanbul Opera and Ballet company, and what had become the Süreyya Cinema was given a thorough makeover, reopening in 2007.
 Tickets are phenomenally hard to get hold of, so always book asap.

 More Reading